MoralisWeb3/streams-beta/README.md

 }; // we will only receive events when the transfer recipent or the sender is the zero address meaning we are filtering mints and burn

 const options = {
-  chains: [EvmChain.ETHEREUM.hex], // Monitor USDC on ethereum
+  chains: [EvmChain.ETHEREUM], // Monitor USDC on ethereum
   description: "ENS Name Registrations", // your description
   tag: "mintsAndBurns", // give it a tag
   abi: transferUsdcAbi,